We all need healthy ways to grieve or commemorate loss. Ceremony helps ease grief and helps us move on.

 Bury it in the ground, flush it down the toilet, throw it in the ocean.
 I’m not advocating that you ruin the environment (avoid burning or burying plastic and keep yourself safe) but there are lots of creative ways to represent something you are ready to let go of with paper, wood, glass or natural materials.
 You can design a ceremony to both honor and release that energy from your life, henceforth.
 You can specifically keep some parts and bury or burn others.
 Let your imagination run, driven by feeling.
 Play with colors and textures.
 Recall your younger self that was impacted at the loss initially and ask him or her what would be fun and satisfying to do, now.

 If you need it, here’s permission to feel, to grieve, to play, and to let go, if that’s right for you now.
-Blessings.

 If you want more like this, check out my post on Conscious Death.
 Better yet, read my book, Issues in Your Tissues to help with a whole range of emotions and how they play out in your. body.

 #loss #waynedyer #9/11 #grief #grieving #commemorate #celebrations #ritual #ceremony #honoringthedead #healingthroughloss #commemoration